postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

    * New API

      * Enter a request path, status code, response code and click the **Next** button.
-     * Enter the mock server name, indicate if you want the mock server to be private, and click the **Create** button.
+     * Enter the mock server name, indicate if you want the mock server to be private, and then click the **Create** button.

     The Next Steps screen appears with information about the mock server and provides suggestions about next steps.

    * My Collections

      * Select a collection.
-     * Select an environment, indicate if you want the mock server to be private, and click the **Create** button.
+     * Select an environment, indicate if you want the mock server to be private, and then click the **Create** button.

      The "Next Steps" screen appears with information about the mock server and provides suggestions about next steps.

    * Team Library

      * Select a shared collection.
-     * Select an environment, and click the **Create** button.
+     * Select an environment, and then click the **Create** button.

      The "Next Steps" screen appears with information about the mock server and provides suggestions about next steps.